tonikelope/mysticfight/README.md

 ## Features
 * **Real-time Monitoring:** Temperature tracking via WMI or HTTP.
 * **VERY Lightweight:** No heavy dashboards; just a simple tray app that stays out of your way.
-* **Customizable Device and LED area:** Choose the one you prefer (WARNING: The SDK may not recognise all areas available on the device until it is updated).
+* **Customizable Device and LED area:** Choose the one you prefer.
+Note: The MSI Mystic Light SDK may not recognise all areas available on your device (you will have to wait for MSI to update the public SDK).
 * **Customizable Temperature Sensor:** Choose the one you prefer.
 * **Customizable Temperature and Colors Thresholds:** RMS interpolation.
 * **Night-Mode with Global Hotkey:** `Ctrl + Alt + Shift + L` to power-off/on LEDs instantly.